General

 Follow us on LinkedIn and Instagram for updates.
 Accepted members receive direct communication via email about weekly sessions and program changes.

 Yes.
-We welcome student contributions in the form of written analysis, competition case development, workshop assistance, and platform building.
-Strong work may be published on our platform with editorial review.
+We welcome student contributions in the form of written analysis for the Knox Business Review, competition case development, workshop assistance, and platform building.
+Strong work undergoes editorial review and may be published.

 Application